ffund/ml-notebooks/notebooks/2-advertising-hw.md

 * Create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
+* Make sure the scale is appropriate (does not exclude data, and does not make it difficult to see the data due to excessive whitespace).
+Also, the plot area should be square-shaped (similar height and width) in order to make the relevant trend easier to see.
 * Label each axes, and each plot.